Edgar Rice Burroughs wrote Barsoom for Barsoomians.

 attracting too much notice.

 have horses.
 But to get around, the Martians ride around on large,

 bad tempered, somewhat reptilian beasts.
 By and large, Brackett

 never really describes them, I don't think she even awards them a name.
-They're simply

-city state Martians seem to have their own fliers, perhaps from
+the elite city state Martians seem to have their own fliers, perhaps from

 the Earthmen, or perhaps indigenous.
-The warriors walk around in kilts and
+The warriors walk around

-Princesses, sword wielding, honour-driven, half-naked heroes
+states, Martian Princesses, sword wielding, honour-driven, half-naked heroes

 Bits and pieces of this, tropes from here and there can be found in other